gmcpeak/architecture-project/README.md

 [Read this!](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)

 ### Add dependencies
-The only one should be Spring(or whatever grady is using :) ) but [here](https://www.jetbrains.com/help/idea/work-with-maven-dependencies.html#generate_maven_dependency) is a tutorial.
+The only one should be Swing but [here](https://www.jetbrains.com/help/idea/work-with-maven-dependencies.html#generate_maven_dependency) is a tutorial.

 ### Testing